BLT Burgers with Whipped Blue Cheese

-BLT Burgers with Whipped Blue Cheese are juicy burgers with bacon, lettuce, and heirloom tomatoes, topped with creamy, whipped blue cheese.
-These burgers take BLT’s to a fabulous new level!
+BLT Burgers are juicy burgers with bacon, lettuce and tomato, along with a creamy, whipped blue cheese spread!

 Cheese makes everything better, doesn’t it?
 I partake in some form of cheese pretty much every single day, so I was thrilled to be able to work with Castello on their Summer of Blue campaign and receive some of their creamy, quality traditional Danish Blue cheese.

-When I think of blue cheese, my mind immediately goes to wedge salads with creamy blue cheese dressing, cobb salads with crumbled blue cheese, and of course — burgers.
-Especially juicy, grilled grass-fed beef burgers.
-Hungry yet? 🙂
+When I think of blue cheese, my mind immediately goes to wedge salads with creamy blue cheese dressing, cobb salads, and of course burgers.

-The thing is, life can get better — a whole lot better.
-There has to be a creamy element on a burger, and since I’m not much of a mayo person, I decided to conduct a tasty little experiment and whip our blue cheese.
-Yes — whipped blue cheese!
+There has to be a creamy element on a burger, and since blue cheese in incredible with bacon and beef, I decided to conduct a tasty little experiment and whip the blue cheese.

 - 2 ounces Castello traditional Danish Blue cheese, crumbled

 - 1 tablespoon canola oil, for the grill

 - 1 lb.
 85% lean grass-fed beef

 - 4 slices of thick cut bacon, cooked according to package instructions